kubevela/kubevela/docs/cli/vela_cap_center_config.md

 ## vela cap center config

-Configure or add the capability center, default is local (built-in capabilities)
+Configure (add if not exist) a capability center, default is local (built-in capabilities)

 ### Synopsis

-Configure or add the capability center, default is local (built-in capabilities)
+Configure (add if not exist) a capability center, default is local (built-in capabilities)

 ```
 vela cap center config <centerName> <centerURL> [flags]